zahiruldu/global.hackathon/Teams/VeganZombies/ABOUT.md

 About your skills and what you are going to do?
 =======
-Currently, our skillset covers most backend systems.
+Currently, our skill set covers most backend systems.
 We're looking to add front end developers, and potentially full-stack or additional back-end talent.

 We want to tackle EULAs and clickwrap agreements at both the software and service levels.